arathnim/parmesan/README.md

 Parmesan is a little parser combinator library, based primarily on Parsec, with a few changes to make it more lispy.
 It differs from Parsec and other CL parser combinator libraries by being focused on simplicity and providing elegant, intuitive parsers.

-Other CL parser combinator libraries prefix the parsers with "=" or ".", but Parmesan uses a separate namespace for parsers, so they have the natural function names.
+Other CL parser combinator libraries prefix the parsers with `=` or `.`, but Parmesan uses single-word parser names like `choice` and `many`.
 Parsers are treated as both functions and variables, so you don't need parens around parsers with no arguments.

-`seq` and `defparser` use a syntax similar to haskell do-notation, using a left-arrow for binding and extracting parser results.
+`seq` and `defparser` use a syntax similar to haskell do-notation, using a left-arrow for binding and extracting parser results. character and string parsers can be invoked just by using literal chars and strings.

 For example, this line of Haskell from [Write Yourself a Scheme](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), which parses a simple string without escapes: